syncfusion-content/windowsforms-docs/WindowsForms/Diagram/Customizing-Nodes.md

 {% endhighlight %}

-> Note: In the above code snippets, link refers to the instance of the Link node.
+N> In the above code snippets, link refers to the instance of the Link node.

 ## Line Routing

 When a link is drawn between two nodes, by enabling the LineRoutingEnabled property of that link and the diagram view, and if any other node is found in between them, the line will be automatically re-routed around those nodes.

-_Table_ _29_: Line Routing

 <table>
 <tr>